Clean Disk Tool

 Disk Cleanup Helps, but Isn't Enough

 Windows often stores traces of your personal information, including passwords, credit card numbers, and previously deleted data and e-mail, all without you knowing it.
-Running the Windows Disk Cleanup tool can help, but IT experts recommend using a clean disk utility like SecureClean.
+Running the Windows Disk Cleanup tool can help, but IT experts recommend using a disk wiping tool such as WipeDrive when disposing of or repurposing old hadware.